-Europe - EU Declaration of Conformity
+Europe - EU Declaration of Conformity:

 This device complies with the essential requirements of the R&TTE Directive 1999/5/EC.
-The following test methods have been applied in order to prove presumption of compliance with the R&TTE Directive 1999/5/EC:
+The following test methods have been applied in order to prove presumption of conformity with the essential requirements of the R&TTE Directive 1999/5/EC.